Hawxy/Fga.Net/README.md

 ### ASP.NET Core Setup

-Before getting started, ensure you have a Store ID, Client ID, and Client Secret ready from [How to get your API keys](https://docs.fga.dev/integration/getting-your-api-keys)
+Before getting started, ensure you have a Store ID, Client ID, and Client Secret ready from [How to get your API keys](https://docs.fga.dev/integration/getting-your-api-keys).

+I'm also assuming you have authentication setup within your project, such as [JWT bearer authentication via Auth0](https://auth0.com/docs/quickstart/backend/aspnet-core-webapi/01-authorization).

 1. Install `Fga.Net.AspNetCore` from Nuget
 2. Add your `StoreId`, `ClientId` and `ClientSecret` to your application configuration, ideally via the [dotnet secrets manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows#enable-secret-storage)